s3team/DeepType/README.md

 #define DTnocache
 ```

+## Benchmarks
+The bitcode of the benchmarks in our paper is available at: https://drive.google.com/file/d/1U9rMr4UC0uxVhAH7p0R3127lJpaaQMuj/view?usp=sharing.

 ## Publication
 This project is the artifact of the paper DEEPTYPE: Refining Indirect Call Targets with Strong Multi-layer Type Analysis, which is accepted at the 33rd USENIX Security Symposium (USENIX 2024).
 ```